Our Dilapidations services

 - Advising on VAT for dilapidations

 Our building consultancy professionals are located in Bristol, Birmingham, Cambridge, Oxford, Leeds and London.
-Our designated teams contain highly qualified and experienced chartered building surveyors who consistently provide a professional, effective, and personal service.
+Our designated teams contain highly qualified and experienced chartered building surveyors and dilapidations surveyors who consistently provide a professional, effective, and personal service.

 All our building surveyors have built up extensive experience of advising landlords and occupiers on dilapidations matters.
 Our vast portfolio of work allows us to consider any potential situation which may arise when providing guidance on dilapidations.

 For example, our expertise is essential in preparing schedules of condition that provide the foresight to avoid potential dilapidations issues.
 We also provide our clients with technical due diligence which considers dilapidations matters when advising on freehold or leasehold commercial property acquisitions.
-Our building surveyors also have extensive knowledge of how matters relate to historic building conservation and offer an invaluable blend of experience to address the unique issues that can arise on expiry of a lease for a listed building.
+Our building surveying offering also includes extensive knowledge of how matters relate to historic building conservation and an invaluable blend of experience to address the unique issues that can arise on expiry of a lease for a listed building.
+To find out more about the advice we can offer with regards to historic buildings, click here.